unitedevz/uniplayOs/README.md

 ```

 we have added embed.js this is the entry point for websites to add UniplayOS to their pages.
 It's like a bridge between the website and our UniplayOS player.
+so when u see uses let's say : uniplayOs.com/embed.js it calls player.html